code-312/greater-chicago-food-despository/README.md

 <h2>Running the Tests</h2>

+1. To run the unit tests, run `pytest` from the root directory.
+2. Run `flake8` from the root directory to check that code style rules have been followed.
+3. Run `mypy src --ignore-missing-imports` and `mypy tests --ignore-missing-imports` from the root directory to check for type errors.
-To run the tests, run `pytest` from the root directory.
-Also see the [GitHub Actions](.github/workflows/run_tests.yaml) for the full list of tests that run in continuous integration.
+4. Also see the [GitHub Actions](.github/workflows/run_tests.yaml) for the full list of tests that run in continuous integration.

+<h2>See Also</h2>

+[GitHub Guides](https://guides.github.com/) for tutorials on GitHub development and workflows

 <h2>Data Pipeline</h2>